henriquej-0904/HyFlexChain/README.md

 ## Execution
 The execution is based on running a docker solution with hyflexchain and related configurations.
 A script named run-server.sh is available to run the system in a easy way.

+## Caliper Workloads

+One can also launch our modified version of Hyperledger Caliper available in the folder caliper/caliper-hyflexchain.
+Caliper is configured through 2 configuration files.
+One is named networkconfig.json, which configures the available HyFlexChain Endpoints (HTTPS) and if smart contracts should be piggybacked or referenced when submitting transactions.
+Another one is the workload configuration (.yaml files), where some examples are placed in that folder, where a consensus mechanism can be specified, the send rate of transactions, the number of transactions to submit, etc.